REU Site: “Molecular Signaling – How Cells and Organisms Make Decisions”

 - Highly motivated Deaf and hard-of-hearing undergraduate students with a major in Biology, Chemistry, or other major in the Physical Sciences or Engineering who are interested in molecular and cellular biological research and a career in STEM.

-- Undergraduates who will be attending a college or university in fall 2019 to work toward the Bachelor’s degree.
+- Undergraduates who will be attending a college or university in fall 2023 to work toward the Bachelor’s degree.
+(Graduating seniors are not eligible)

 - United States citizens or permanent residents (required by NSF guidelines).